Research Title: Pseudotumor in Large-Diameter Metal-on-Metal Total Hip Articulation

 This case study focuses on a patient who experienced pain in her hip following a large-diameter metal-on-metal (MoM) hip replacement.
 She also developed a pseudotumor, which is an abnormal swelling of tissue that resembles a tumor.

 MoM hip implants are thought to be more stable and durable than metal-on-plastic implants, so they’ve become a popular choice for patients undergoing total hip replacement or hip resurfacing surgery in the United States.

 However, MoM implants can cause conditions like an adverse reaction to metal debris (ARMD) and metallosis.
 ARMD is a form of implant failure that happens when the device sheds metal debris and causes negative effects like pseudotumors and collections of fluid around the implant.
-Metallosis is a type of metal poisoning that occurs when the implant’s metal debris raise the amount of metal in patient’s blood.
+Metallosis is a type of metal poisoning that occurs when the implant’s metal debris raises the amount of metal in a patient’s blood.

 This patient developed a pseudotumor five months after receiving a Biomet Magnum device with the Taperloc femoral stem.
 Her complications have been observed in other cases.